JetBrains-Research/coqpilot/etc/docs/benchmark/benchmarking_report02.md

 The list of the chosen theorems divided by groups you can find in the table provided in the [Results](#results) section.

 In our experiments we compared different methods which can be used by CoqPilot:  Predefined tactic (`firstorder auto with *.`), OpenAI GPT-4o, OpenAI GPT-3.5, LLaMA-2 13B Chat, Anthropic Claude.
-Also we used Tactician's tactic `synth`, and CoqHammer's `hammer`.
+Also, we used Tactician's tactic `synth`, and CoqHammer's `hammer` with timeouts of 30, 60, and 90 seconds for groups A, B, and C, respectively.
+If the proof was not found during the specified timeout, we consider the theorem as unsolved.
 We have used following parameters for each of the models:

 ### OpenAI GPT-4o